eliot-akira/ulisp-wasm/readme.md

 ![Screencast](public/media/screencast.gif)

 [uLisp](http://www.ulisp.com) is a programming language for microcontrollers and embedded devices.
-This project `ulisp-wasm` is a port of uLisp to WebAssembly that runs in the browser and on server side.
+This project `ulisp-wasm` is a port of uLisp to C99 and WebAssembly that runs in the browser, on servers and the terminal command line.

 See [the Playground page](https://eliot-akira.github.io/ulisp-wasm/) and [introduction post](http://forum.ulisp.com/t/ulisp-port-to-c-and-webassembly/1729) on the forum.